 The Pets In Need Clinic is a 501(c)(3) non-profit organization and full-service veterinary clinic that offers high quality medical and surgical services for pets of eligible elderly, disabled, and low-income pet owners at discounted prices.

-The Pets In Need Clinic has a wonderful permanent staff including a dedicated veterinarian and five veterinary technicians who have years of experience in the animal welfare realm.
+The Pets In Need Clinic has a wonderful permanent staff including a dedicated veterinarian, 2 part time veterinarians, and five veterinary technicians who have years of experience in the animal welfare realm.
 The clinic is also staffed by volunteer veterinarians and veterinary technicians throughout the year.

 The Pets In Need Clinic offers the same services as most primary care veterinary clinics, such as wellness care including vaccines, heartworm testing, deworming, and flea/tick preventatives as well as radiography, dentistry, and surgery.
 This is not a free clinic; eligibility will be explained by the clinic staff when calling to make an appointment.
 Payment is necessary at the time of services in order to be able to continue to help others in need.